Interviewer: Andrea Doyle, Rebecca Hamner and Erica Woekel

 From there, Menken-Schaudt recounts her experience of trying out for and participating on the United States’ women’s national basketball team in the 1984 Olympics, where they won a gold medal.
 She says that though she was the oldest player on her Olympic team, aged twenty-four, she had the benefit of overseas experience.
 She explains that prior to her Olympic status, she received attention from an Italian basketball team.
 She played several seasons in Italy from 1981 to 1988, but took a break in 1982 to marry her husband, Ken.
 Menken-Schaudt also describes two seasons playing basketball in Japan while accompanied by her husband.

-The session concludes with Menken-Schaudt’s of her current activities, splitting her time between her children’s sporting activities and working full time at a Christian music radio station in Albany, Oregon.
+The session concludes with an overview of Menken-Schaudt’s current activities, splitting her time between her children’s sports schedule and working full time at a Christian music radio station in Albany, Oregon.

 Dublin Core